 Almost as bad (or, sometimes, worse) than no description is bad description.
 We've all seen it, so you might want to skip over the italics…

 The guy was cute.
-He had red hair and freckles.
+He had red hair and freckles and walked down the street towards me.
 I have brown hair.
 I liked him.

 When to describe

-It's always a good idea to describe your character as soon as he (default male) is introduced, so your audience doesn't get the wrong idea.
+It's not a bad idea to describe your character as soon as they're introduced, so your audience doesn't get the wrong idea.
 The mind works like a movie, and the reader may cast the wrong actor if you don't give proper stage directions (Sorry, is that only in theatre?
 Great, now the drama department nuts are out for my blood…)

-I try to describe a character when the main character (or the one we follow around, the POV character) first sees him.
+I try to describe a character as soon as the the POV character, or narrator, first sees him.
 For one thing, we should be able to get a gritty, unbiased (or more biased, depending) description of the character.
 Yes, the old man may be balding, but his loving daughter won't see that.
 The business executive whose bumper he just rear-ended will.

 Simile and Metaphor